-Thank you for your time.
-I'll now turn it to Maria.

-Brandi Bryant: Thank you, Rebecca.
+Thank you, Rebecca.
 We will now answer some of the questions that were submitted during the webinar.
 If you would like to submit additional questions at this time, please include the slide number associated with your question.
-The first question can you explain the difference between baseline period and performance period?
-Maria Gugliuzza: The Hospital VBP Program is unique in that it allows hospitals to earn improvement points.
-Hospitals earn improvement points based on how it improved its own performance from the baseline period to the performance period.
-Hospitals can also earn achievement points.
+The first question is :Can you explain the difference between baseline period and performance period?

+Thank you, Brandi.
+The Hospital VBP Program is unique in that it allows hospitals to earn Improvement Points.
+Hospitals earn Improvement Points based on how it improved its own performance from the baseline period to the performance period.
+Hospitals can also earn Achievement Points.
 CMS awards these points to a hospital by comparing performance on a measure during the performance period with all hospitals' performance during the baseline period.
 The Hospital VBP Program uses two time periods, the baseline and performance periods, to calculate improvement scores.
 The baseline period rate represents a hospital's performance for each measure during the baseline period.
 The performance period rate is compared to the baseline period to score improvement points.
-The HCAHPS Survey, HAI measures, and MSPB measure are calendar year measures that use a performance period of calendar year 2022 and a baseline period of calendar year 2019.
-The mortality measures and complication measure use multi-year baseline and performance periods that are listed on slide 25.
-Brandi Bryant: When will we receive the fiscal year (FY) 2024 Hospital Value-Based Purchasing (VBP) Program reports?
-Maria Gugliuzza: CMS made the FY 2024 Hospital VBP Program Percentage Payment Summary Reports (PPSR) available in the Hospital Quality Reporting (HQR) Secure Portal in August of 2023.
-Brandi Bryant: Will CMS publish a FY 2024 Quick Reference Guide?
-Maria Gugliuzza: The FY 2024 Hospital VBP Program Quick Reference Guide is available for download at QualityNet.
-The link can be found on slide 32.
-Brandi Bryant: What is the advantage of accessing the FY 2021 payment tables?
-Maria Gugliuzza: The FY 2021 payment datasets show the high-level impact of the Hospital VBP Program on hospital payments during the fiscal year.
-The information provided in these tables are at an aggregate level, not at the hospital level.

-Inpatient Value, Incentives, and Quality Reporting (VIQR) Outreach and Education Support Contractor
+When will we receive the fiscal year 2025 Hospital VBP Program reports?

+Thanks, Brandi.
+CMS made the FY 2025 Hospital VBP Program Percentage Payment Summary Reports available in the Hospital Quality

+Reporting system in late 2024.

+Will CMS publish a fiscal year.
+2025 Quick Reference Guide?

+Thank you.
+The FY 2025 Hospital VBP Program Quick Reference Guide is available for download on QualityNet.
+The link is on slide 30.

+What is the advantage of accessing the fiscal year 2021 payment tables?

+Accessing the FY 2021 payment tables, including Table 16B on the CMS.gov website, offers several significant advantages.
+Table 16B provides the actual payment adjustment factors by CMS Certification Number for each participating hospital under the Hospital VBP Program for FY 2025.
+This information enables hospitals to understand the precise adjustments made to their base operating Medicare Severity Diagnosis-Related Group, or MS-DRG, payments.
+Facilitating better financial planning and management, hospitals can use these adjustment factors to forecast revenue and make informed budgeting decisions, crucial for maintaining financial stability.

+Furthermore, the payment adjustment data allows hospitals to assess their performance relative to the metrics used by CMS, highlighting areas needing improvement and guiding quality enhancement initiatives.
+This level of detail promotes transparency and accountability, enabling hospitals to benchmark their performance against others and strive for better outcomes.
+Additionally, understanding the reasons for exclusion from the Hospital VBP Program will help hospitals identify compliance issues and clarify their eligibility status.
+In summary, accessing Table 16B provides hospitals with critical information necessary for financial management, performance evaluation, strategic planning, and operational transparency.

-- Brandi Bryant: Previously, we were able to compare our data to the state and national averages for Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS), but we no longer see those data points.
-Are they still available on Care Compare? - Maria Gugliuzza: Yes, on Care Compare, you can search for your hospital.
+Previously, we were able to compare our data to the state and national averages for HCAHPS, but we no longer see those data points.
+Are they still available on Care Compare?

+Yes, on Care Compare you can search for your hospital.
 On your hospital's page, select View Survey Details on the Patient Survey Rating section.
-For each dimension, you should see your hospital's HCAHPS rate, the national average, and your state's average. - Brandi Bryant: Where can I find the slides for this webinar?
+For each dimension, you should see your hospital's HCAHPS rate, the national average, and your state's average.

+Where can I find the slides for this webinar?

-Maria Gugliuzza: A transcript of the presentation, the slides, a summary of the questions asked, and the responses will post to the Quality Reporting Center (www.QualityReportingCenter.com) in the upcoming weeks.
+A transcript of the presentation, the slides, a summary of the questions asked, and the responses will post to the Quality Reporting Center in the upcoming weeks.